BLM seeks public comment on proposed wild horse gather in southwestern Wyoming

 ROCK SPRINGS — A 30-day public comment period is now open on a Bureau of Land Management proposal to remove approximately 3,500 wild horses from public land in southwest Wyoming.

-The BLM has prepared an environmental assessment and opened a public comment period through April 30, 2021 on a proposed wild horse gather on the Adobe Town, Salt Wells Creek, Great Divide Basin, White Mountain, and Little Colorado Herd Management Areas (HMAs).
+The BLM has prepared an environmental assessment and opened a public comment period through April 30 on a proposed wild horse gathering on the Adobe Town, Salt Wells Creek, Great Divide Basin, White Mountain, and Little Colorado herd management areas (HMAs).

 The environmental assessment proposes the removal of approximately 3,500 horses across the five HMAs.
 Non-permanent fertility control treatments would also be implemented.